texmiller/POAR-range-limits/README.md

 This repo contains all the data and code necessary to reproduce the analyses in: Miller and Compagnoni, "Two-sex demography, sexual niche differentiation, and the geographic range limits of Texas bluegrass".

 ## In the code folder:
 * The script https://github.com/texmiller/POAR-range-limits/blob/master/code/POAR_range_limits_analysis.R includes all statistical and demographic modeling and produces all of the data figures in the manuscript.
+This script downloads data from files stored in the cloud.
 Some sections of this script takes hours-to-days to run; these are commented out and we link straight to the saved objects that they produce.
 You could always recreate those objects by uncommenting and running that code.

 * The script https://github.com/texmiller/POAR-range-limits/blob/master/code/twosexMPM.R includes all of the source functions of the two-sex MPM.
 This script is sourced by POAR_range_limits_analysis.R.